 There is one critical difficulty with this distinction between the organized church and individual Christians; Christians are the church.
 Church is not a building.
 Biblically defined, church is the believers in Christ (Colossians 1:24).
 Without Christians, there is no church and the church is wherever the Christians are.
 As followers of Christ, we represent Christ every hour of every day.
 We cannot rightfully participate in the political process without being identified with Christ.
 Therefore, our participation reflects on Christ, who is the head of the church (Ephesians 5:22).
 Each of the above considerations against political activism are just as true for individual Christians as they are for the church.

-It is the ministry of the gospel that is a moral issue and each of us is obligated to participate in the spread of the pure message of the good news of Christ.
-We believe it is wise for churches and for individual Christians to refrain from political activism in order to further the ministry of the gospel that they have been specifically called to advance.
+It is this ministry of the gospel that should be our greatest focus and we are obligated to participate in the spread of the pure message of the good news of Christ.
+We believe it is wise for churches to refrain from partisan politics in order to further the ministry of the gospel that they have been specifically called to advance.
 The unintended consequences of political activism are too great to bear.
 This is why the apostles chose not to seek to bring change to the Roman government and we ought to follow their example.